 Tip 3: Provide prior performance and target comparison to understand direction of travel

 Information comes to life when it is compared.
-An ROI of 20% might sound terrific – but if this time last year ROI was 30% – you would want to know why its reduced by a third, wouldn’t you?
+An ROI of 20% might sound terrific.
+But if this time last year ROI was 30%, you’d want to know why it’s reduced by a third, wouldn’t you?

 Tip 4: Focus on acquisition, cost, and value in your marketing metrics

-We are all different, however, these are key metrics that every leader will want to see:
+As humans, we’re all inherently different in how we consume information.
+However, these are the key metrics every leader will want to see:

 Tracking acquisition is critical to accurately reporting ROI.
 The more you automate, the more complete your results will be.
 You may need to check that your CRM or lead management system updates all inbound leads – online and through offline channels such as the phone.